-Taylor-Kevin Isaacs M.S., CPT, CSCS, MELT Co-Founder / Restorative Exercise Master Specialist
+Taylor-Kevin Isaacs M.S., CPT, CSCS, MELT Co-Founder / Owner / Restorative Exercise Specialist

-Taylor is a highly credentialed award winning Kinesiologist / Exercise Physiologist, Medical Exercise Specialist, Corrective Exercise Specialist and Certified Strength and Conditioning Specialist.
-This former professor of Kinesiology at California State University in Northridge was named the IDEA Trainer of the Year in 2002, the American Council on Exercise (ACE) Trainer / Clinical Exercise Specialist of the Year in 2002, and was the two-time Grand Champion MET-Rx World’s Best Trainer in 2000 and 2001.
+Taylor is an award winning Kinesiologist / Exercise Physiologist, Medical Exercise Specialist, Corrective Exercise Specialist and Certified Strength and Conditioning Specialist.
+This former assossiate professor of Kinesiology at California State University in Northridge was named the IDEA Trainer of the Year in 2002, the American Council on Exercise (ACE) Trainer / Clinical Exercise Specialist of the Year in 2002, and was the two-time Grand Champion MET-Rx World’s Best Trainer in 2000 and 2001.
 In July 2009, he was honored and recognized as an award winning IDEA expert author.